 I recently learned that several state legislatures are considering bills that are contrary to the deployment objectives of the Broadband Plan.
 For example, in North Carolina, the state legislature is currently evaluating legislation entitled ‘Level Playing Field/Local Government Competition.’ ...
 This piece of legislation certainly sounds goal-worthy, an innocuous proposition, but do not let the title fool you.
 This measure, if enacted, will not only fail to level the playing field; it will discourage municipal governments from addressing deployment in communities where the private sector has failed to meet broadband service needs.
 In other words, it will be a significant barrier to broadband deployment and may impede local efforts to promote economic development.

-at&t audio broadband bits cable chattanooga colorado comcast competition county economic development fcc fiber-to-the-business financing FTTH gigabit I-Net incumbent interview jobs legislation lobbying minnesota misinformation muni north carolina open access podcast policy preemption public v private referendum regulation rural school state laws stimulus tennessee time warner cable transcript utility video washington Wi-Fi Wireless
+at&t audio broadband bits cable chattanooga christopher mitchell colorado comcast competition consideration economic development fcc fiber fiber-to-the-business financing FTTH gigabit I-Net incumbent interview legislation minnesota muni network neutrality north carolina open access partnership podcast policy preemption public v private referendum regulation rural school state laws stimulus tennessee time warner cable transcript utility video washington Wi-Fi Wireless